dynamsoft-docs/document-viewer-docs/api/class/browseviewer.md

 ### BrowseViewer()

-Default constructor of a `BrowseViewer` object.
+Default constructor of a `BrowseViewer` instance.

 **Syntax**